Eco- and Climate Consultation is:

 Experience in ecotherapy or outdoor therapy is not required.
 A goal of the group is to adapt the provider’s existing skill set to address the environmental concerns of their clients and patients.

 What if I am being supervised as a licensure candidate or postdoctoral researcher?

-Advanced licensure candidates may be appropriate for the consultation group if the experience complements their existing program and requirements.
+Advanced licensure candidates may be appropriate for the consultation group if the experience complements their training requirements.
 Please contact Dr. Thomas Doherty to discuss.

 What if I am an alternative provider, or do not have a mental health degree?

-Dr. Doherty recognizes that some individuals may have unique experiences and expertise that that provide a basis to use this consultation group effectively.
+Dr. Doherty recognizes that some individuals may have unique expertise that that provide a basis to use this consultation group effectively.
 Please contact Dr. Doherty to discuss your participation.